rbotts/Melanism/README.md

  ## Authors
  - Amy Eppert (Student in Department of Biology, Point Loma Nazarene University)
- - TJ Weigman (Student in Department of Physics and Engineering, Point Loma Nazarene University) -Initial functions for Coefficient of Overlapping and related statistics
+ - TJ Weigman (Student in Department of Physics and Engineering, Point Loma Nazarene University)
+    - Initial functions for Coefficient of Overlapping and related statistics